This is xnu-12377.1.9. See this file in:

 * If successful, the caller gets a ref

-* for the resulting object, unless it is IO_DEAD.
+* for the resulting port, unless it is IO_DEAD.

 * Conditions: